-Judicial Council recommends judge in ‘knees together’ case be fired
+Judicial council recommends judge in ‘knees together’ case be fired

 Mr. Wagar was subsequently acquitted a second time, by another judge, after a second trial.
 Justice Camp then sought to persuade the judicial council that the ruling added to his claim that he deserved another chance.
 He never denied that he had done wrong, and at one point during the disciplinary hearing called his knees-together comment “unforgivable.”
 He publicly apologized to the complainant, his fellow judges and the administration of justice.
 He also undertook extensive one-on-one counselling and education from leading feminist scholars, three of whom testified in his defence at a disciplinary hearing.

-The judicial council previously recommended the removal of Quebec judge Jean Bienvenue, who in convicting a woman of murdering her husband, said she caused more suffering than the Nazis did to Jews at Auschwitz; and Ontario judge Paul Cosgrove, also for his handling of a murder ruling.
+The judicial council previously recommended the removal of Quebec judge Jean Bienvenue, who in convicting a woman of murdering her husband said she caused more suffering than the Nazis did to Jews at Auschwitz; and Ontario judge Paul Cosgrove, also for his handling of a murder ruling.
 Both resigned before the recommendations reached Parliament.Report Typo/Error

 Follow @seanfineglobeon Twitter: